robert-quainoo/TicTacToe/README.md

 ## Overview

 This project is a simple implementation of the classic Tic-Tac-Toe game, developed during my software trainee program with Amalitech.
 It demonstrates fundamental programming concepts and serves as a base for further exploration and enhancements.
+To win, a player must align three marks consecutively in a row, column, or diagonally.

 ## Features
 - **Two-player mode**: Interactive gameplay between two users.